PCMDI/input4MIPs_CVs/docs/dataset-overviews/ozone.md

 please comment on [this discussion](https://github.com/PCMDI/input4MIPs_CVs/discussions/22), specifically [this thread](https://github.com/PCMDI/input4MIPs_CVs/discussions/22#discussioncomment-14174159).

-## Differences from CMIP6 or other previous versions
+## Differences in format from CMIP6 or other previous versions

-The data is currently very similar, if not the same as CMIP6 (e.g. variable names are the same, dimensions are the same).
+The data format is currently very similar, if not the same as CMIP6 (e.g. variable names are the same, dimensions are the same).
-The only change is that we have cleaned up the format to make it as close to being CF-compliant as possible (it is not fully compliant because of a bounds for latitudes, please [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new?template=data_issue.md) if these bounds errors are an insurmountable problem).
+The only change is that we have cleaned up the format to make it as close to being CF-compliant as possible (although it is not fully compliant because of a bounds issue for latitudes, please [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new?template=data_issue.md) if these bounds errors are an insurmountable problem).